codahale/veil-go/README.md

 ristretto255, as described in the [STROBE paper](https://strobe.sourceforge.io/papers/strobe-20170130.pdf).
 Instead of hashing the message and signing the digest, it includes the message as sent/received cleartext.

-### Child Key Derivation

-Each participant in Veil has a secret key, which is a 64-byte random string.
-To derive a private key from a secret key, the secret key is mapped to a ristretto255 scalar.
-A delta scalar is derived from an opaque label value and added to the secret scalar to form a private key.
-The process is repeated to derive a private key from another private key.
-To derive a public key from a public key, the delta scalar is first multiplied by the curve's base element, then added to the public key element.

-This is used iterative to provide hierarchical key derivation.
-Public keys are created using hierarchical IDs like `/friends/alice`, in which the private key `/` is used to derive the private key `friends`, which is in turn used to derive the private key `alice`.

 ## License